-- (1) Member of the Nominations Committee. - (2) Member of the Safety and Sustainability Committee. - (3) Member of the Human Resources and Remuneration Committee. - (4) Member of the Audit and Risk Committee. - (5) Includes interests held by associates. - (6) Dr Liu has resigned as a Non-Executive Director of Newcrest, effective immediately after Newcrest's Annual General Meeting on 11 November 2020.
+- (1) Member of the Nominations Committee. - (2) Member of the Safety and Sustainability Committee. - (3) Member of the Human Resources and Remuneration Committee. - (4) Member of the Audit and Risk Committee.

 Each of the Directors must submit themselves for re-election every three years and at least one Director must stand for election each year at the Annual General Meeting.